aeternity/AEXs/AEXS/aex-2.md

     _Object_
   - `network`: Updated network id.

-- `peer.connection.close`: MUST be used by Aepp or Wallet for informing the other party that it is disconnecting and further requests will either be denied or not acknowledged.¬
+- `peer.connection.close`: MUST be used by Aepp or Wallet for informing the other party that it is disconnecting and further requests will either be denied or not acknowledged.

-    **Parameters**

-    _Object_

 - `wallet.update.address`: MUST be used by the wallet to notify subscribed aepps about the address change.